 This works best if you have a helper.
 You’ll both need a spade shovel (the pointy kind that digs in easily).
 Sprinkle a bit of cornstarch or baby powder on the handle of the shovel first to prevent the ants from crawling up the shovel handle towards your hands.

 Locate a large Fire ant mound on your property.
 This shouldn’t be very difficult to do, they have a tendency to pop up all over the place as soon as the weather gets warm.

 Now, Locate the second mound of similar size.

 At the same time, each of you should shovel deeply into the mound, scooping up as many angry fire ants as possible from your chosen mound.

 Now, walk to the other person’s mound and dump the shovelful of angry fire ants onto the neighboring mound at the same time.

 The ants will Immediately begin fighting each other and kill each other off.
 It will take approximately 3 days for them to seek out each other’s Queen and dispose of her, wiping each other out.

 Rather than pouring chemicals, which will kill only a few and force the others to move to another choice spot on your property, the ants’ natural instincts will kick in causing them to protect their own nest at any cost.

-If you don’t have help you can do it yourself, but it works easier with 2 people because the ants begin fighting instantly.
+If you don’t have the extra help you can do it yourself, but it works easier with two people because the ants begin fighting instantly.

 How Big is the Mound?